TheBigBookMan/grad-dip/Cyber Security/Cryptography.md

 				- if either copy of the key is compromised, an intermediary can decrypto and read messages without the receivers knwoeldge
 		- ![[Pasted image 20250602162916.png]]
 		- **Asymmetric Encryption**- assymetric encryption is a cryptographic method that includes two different keys (public and private key) to encipher or decipher the message. also known as 'public key encryption'. every user in this systems needs to have a pair of dissimilar keys, a private and public (one is used for encryption, other can decrypto the ciphertext back to original plaintext). length of keys (number of bits) in this encryption is large; the encryption/decryption process is slower than symmetric encryption.
 RSA algorithm was the first public key encryption algorithm developed/published for commercial use
+			- PersonA gives their public key to PersonB and vice versa, personA uses PersonsBs public key to encrypt the message so then when PersonB gets the message they can use their private key to decrypt the message because it was encrypted with their public key
 			- **Benefits**-
 				- decryption and encryption processes require two different keys, so encryption key can be shared via an unsecured channel as long as there is a way to authenticate the senders identity
 				- public key cryptosystem can be used to share keys for symmetric encryption